qchempku2017/Uni-3DAR/README.md

 Reproducing Results on Protein Pocket Prediction
 -------------------------------------

-To reproduce results on the protein pocket prediction downstream tasks using our pretrained model or pretrain from scratch, please follow the instructions below.
+To reproduce results on the protein pocket prediction downstream tasks using our pretrained model, please follow the instructions below.

 ### Download Pretrained Model and Dataset